Danni-Zhu/Single-cell-segmentation-analysis/README.md

-This repository include command line and R scripts for single cell segmentation analysis in MZ and follicular localization for competitive transfer adoptive transfer.
+This repository include command line and R scripts for single cell segmentation image analysis used in MZ and follicular localization of donor B cells in competitive transfer adoptive transfers.